The Composer Portrait at Miller Theatre Featured Work by Music Professor, Zosha Di Castri. By Eve Glasberg for Columbia News.

 You can update your address on Student Services Online.
-Name changes must be made in person.
-You can also choose to withhold (or release) your directory information here or update your Social Security Number by completing the appropriate form and returning it to the Office of the Registrar.
+Name changes and Social Security Number updates must be made in person at the Student Service Center.
+You can also choose to withhold (or release) your directory information by filling out this form and returning it to the Student Service Center in 205 Kent Hall.

 Columbia University strictly follows the privacy regulations outlined in the Federal Family Educational Rights and Privacy Act (FERPA) of 1974 which regulates a wide range of privacy related activities including: